maritskode/Admin-personaldata/README.md

 The DataAccess.cs uses Helper.cs to get hold on the connection strings for the SQL server connection.
 See "Installation"-chapter for more information on how to set your correct connection string.

+All three windows, MainWindow2.xaml, SubWindow.xaml, and ReportForm.cs, are calling DataAccess.cs in order to connect to the SQL server and SQL database.